Nomael/Minecraft_2D/README.md

 # 2D Minecraft

-# "D Minecraft as an Project for School
+# 2D Minecraft as an Project for School